Extrapolating Single-Treatment Effects Out of Factorial Experiments: Introduction

-To make things more concrete, consider one has incomplete confounded data.
+To make things more concrete, consider a setting with incomplete confounded data.
 For example, suppose one only has observational data and there is no experimental data.
-In such a world, without interventions, both hydroxychloroquine and ICU admission are confounded with $Y$ by unobserved confounders $U_{AY}$ and $U_{BY}$.
+In such a world, without interventions, both drug A and ICU admission are confounded with $Y$ by unobserved confounders $U_{AY}$ and $U_{BY}$.
 This situation is represented by DAG (c) in Figure~\ref{fig_example}.
-Suppose one is interested in estimating the average treatment effect of hydroxychloroquine on COVID-19 survival (Figure~\ref{fig_example}-b).
-Because the only data they have is observational, and possible confounders are not observed, it is impossible to extrapolate from (c) to (b) without major assumptions.
-In other words, the only way we could estimate the effect of $A$ on $Y$, in this case, would be by implementing a standard RCT or trying to observe the confounders.
-Otherwise, any attempt to answer a causal question about Figure~\ref{fig_example}-b using data on Figure~\ref{fig_example}-c would be unproductive.
+Suppose one is interested in estimating the average treatment effect of drug A on COVID-19 survival.
+The only available data is observational, and possible confounders are not observed, it is not identifiable to extrapolate from (c) to (b) without strong assumptions.
+In other words, the only way we could estimate the effect of $A$ on $Y$, in this case, would be by implementing a single-treatment RCT or trying to observe the confounders.
+Otherwise, any attempt to answer a causal question about Figure~\ref{fig_example}-b using data on Figure~\ref{fig_example}-c would not be identifiable.
 This is the classical omitted variable bias, the known fact that an attempt to estimate causal effects from observational data with unobserved confounders will be biased.

-The converse problem of trying to answer an observational question using a standard RCT, while not widely known, has no solution either in this case.
-For example, suppose one runs an R.C.T. and assigns people to two randomized groups where they received hydroxychloroquine ($A=1$) or not ($A=0$).
-In this case, one can immediately answer questions regarding the average treatment effect of $A$ on $Y$.
-But if one intends to know observational facts about the incidence of the disease in the population, for instance, what percentage of COVID-19 patients survived in one hospital, the experimental data would not be sufficient.
-In other words, one cannot extrapolate from the single-treatment experiment represented in Figure~\ref{fig_example}-b, where there is intervention on $A$, and $B$ remains confounded with $Y$, to the observational world represented in Figure~\ref{fig_example}-c, where both $A$ and $B$ are confounded with $Y$.
+The converse problem of trying to answer an observational question using a single-treatment RCT, while not widely considered, is not identifiable either in this case.
+For example, suppose one runs an RCT and assigns people to two groups where they received drug A ($A=1$) or not ($A=0$).
+In this case, one can answer questions regarding the average treatment effect of $A$ on $Y$.
+But if one intends to know observational facts about the incidence of the disease in the population, for instance, what percentage of COVID-19 patients survived in one hospital, the experimental data would not be sufficient, or the survival rate for those who were admitted to the ICU by instruction of the physician.
+In other words, it is not identifiable to extrapolate from the single-treatment experiment represented in Figure~\ref{fig_example}-b, where there is intervention on $A$, and $B$ remains confounded with $Y$, to the observational world represented in Figure~\ref{fig_example}-c, where both $A$ and $B$ are confounded with $Y$.